rive-app/rive-wasm/README.md

 ## Examples

-Check out our Storybook instance that shows how to use the library in small examples, along with code snippets!
-This includes examples using the basic component, as well as the convenient hooks exported to take advantage of state machines.
+Check out some of the `examples/` projects in this codebase, as well as some of the CodeSandboxes below to see examples of using `rive-wasm`:

 ### High-level API usage